 How is Child Support and Alimony Decided in a Divorce

 Child Support in a Divorce

-Child support is calculated in Arizona pursuant to the Arizona Child Support Guidelines.
-The calculation is based upon the parents’ incomes.
-The calculation also takes into effect the cost of providing health insurance for the children and daycare costs.
+Child support is calculated in Arizona, according to the Arizona Child Support Guidelines.
+The calculation uses the parents’ incomes.
+The Guidelines also take into effect the cost of providing health insurance for the children and daycare costs.

 The amount of time each parent spends with the children also affects the amount of child support ordered in a divorce.

 Alimony may or may not be appropriate in your case.
 The court can award alimony if a spouse does not earn enough income to support themselves.
 The court can also award spousal support if a spouse cares for a child who is so young he or she should not be expected to work.

 The court will consider the amount of property a spouse will receive and can even award alimony if one spouse has contributed to the education or career of the other spouse.

 The court must consider the following factors when deciding how much alimony to award a spouse in a divorce:

 - The standard of living established during the marriage;